astronomer/astro-docs/ac/next/02_production-core.md

     For more information on this feature, read [Integrating Airflow and Hashicorp Vault](/guides/airflow-and-hashicorp-vault).

-* In this example setup, the Environment Variables for the Celery Executor specify using the main database for communication.
-Alternatively, you could use [Redis](https://redis.io/) to take some of the load off of your main database.
+* In this example setup, the `AIRFLOW__CELERY__BROKER_URL` Environment Variable uses the main database for communication.
+To take some load off of your main database, we recommend using a dedicated message broker such as [Redis](https://redis.io/) and specifying that here instead.

 ## Step 3: Set Up the Scheduler

-On the machine where you want to enable the Scheduler:
+The Scheduler orchestrates the running of DAGs across your Airflow Environment.
+To get your Scheduler running:

 1. Enable the Scheduler by running the following command: